mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Languages** :: —
 **Challenge** :: 2 (450 XP)
 ___
-**Charge.** If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
+**Charge.** :: If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC 14 Strength saving throw or be knocked prone.

-**Relentless (Recharges after Short or Long Rest).** If the boar takes 15 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.
+**Relentless (Recharges after Short or Long Rest).** :: If the boar takes 15 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.

-**Thick Hide.** The boar has resistance to bludgeoning damage from nonmagical attacks.
+**Thick Hide.** :: The boar has resistance to bludgeoning damage from nonmagical attacks.
 ___
 ### Actions
-**Tusk.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 11 (2d6 + 4) slashing damage.
+**Tusk.** :: *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 11 (2d6 + 4) slashing damage.
-___

 *Named for their incredibly tough hides, these massive boars inhabit the borderlands between Thaldros and Aethoria.
 Hunting one is considered a rite of passage among many Border communities.*
+}}

+{{monster,frame,wide
-### Sundering Sea Serpent (Juvenile)
+## Sundering Sea Serpent (Juvenile)
 *Large beast, unaligned*
 ___
 **Armor Class** :: 13 (natural armor)